davidlarrimore/mcp-playground/README.md

 - Open WebUI integration: add an **OpenAPI** server pointing to `http://localhost:2010/<tool>/openapi.json` (or `http://mcpo:8000/<tool>/openapi.json` if Open WebUI runs on `mcp-net`).
 Repeat per tool if you want individual OpenAPI servers, or use MCP Streamable HTTP type to add all at once.

 ## Notes for Open WebUI wiring
+- The Docker network is named `mcp-net` (set explicitly in `docker-compose.yml`).
 - Ensure Open WebUI joins `mcp-net` or can reach `localhost` on the mapped ports.
+- If Open WebUI runs in a separate Compose project, connect it to `mcp-net` after that network exists:
+  - `docker network create mcp-net` (first time only)
+  - `docker network connect mcp-net <openwebui_container>`
 - Add tool servers in Open WebUI pointing at the hostnames/ports above.
 ## Open WebUI setup
 - Network: either (a) run Open WebUI on the host and use localhost ports above, or (b) attach its container to `mcp-net` so it can resolve service names.
 Example: `docker network connect mcp-net <openwebui_container>`.